::p_load(sf, sfdep, tmap, tidyverse) pacman

 - tidyverse is mainly use for wrangling attribute data in R,

-- spdep will be used to compute spatial weights, global and local spatial autocorrelation statistics, and
+- sfdep will be used to compute spatial weights, global and local spatial autocorrelation statistics, and

-- tmap will be used to prepare cartographic quality chropleth map.
+- tmap will be used to prepare cartographic quality choropleth map.

 The code chunk below is used to perform the following tasks: